Steve Stanard

 Steve Stanard is an American college football coach and former player.
-He is the linebackers coach at Kansas State University, a position he has held since 2020.
+He is the rush ends coach at Minnesota, a position he has held since 2026.
 Stanard served as the interim defensive coordinator at Syracuse following the firing of Brian Ward after a blowout loss to Boston College late in the 2019 season.
 Stanard was the head football coach at Nebraska Wesleyan University from 1994 to 1995, compiling a record of 6–14.
 Stanard played college football at the University of Nebraska–Lincoln, where he lettered in 1987.